yachuyangyang/InflameCop/README.md

 - Coordinator Agent: Processes the raw user upload through the Context Router, which coordinates processing by utilizing the Resilient Model Fallback Pool to guarantee zero downtime and maximum reliability.
 ### Secialist Skills Layer
 #### Secialist Skills List
-InflameCop implements a production-grade Agent Skills architecture.
-Instead of a fragile monolithic prompt, the system utilizes **Progressive Disclosure** to dynamically load 12 codified skills on demand, reducing active context by 98% and strictly enforcing deterministic data boundaries.
+InflameCop implements a production-grade Agent Skills architecture designed to mitigate **Context Rot** and eliminate the attention dilution inherent in traditional LLM pipelines.
+Instead of relying on a fragile, single monolithic prompt—which frequently triggers **stochastic hallucinations** and cost overruns—the system utilizes **Progressive Disclosure** via a centralized Context Router.

 🧱 Group A: Core Defense & Environmental Parsing
 - Skill 1 (Image Content Guard): Filters out non-food images at the gateway to prevent system pollution and conserve token budgets.